billyprice1/natCP/README.md

 ## Master branch information

-This branch contains the most recent STABLE version.
-Generally, it will have the least issues.
+This branch contains the most recent development  version.
+Generally, it will have the most issues.

 ## Staging branch information